 Common gifts may be clothing, food, toys, personal objects and photographs.
 The dead should be provided with a basket or a special cloth to carry back all the gifts they have received.
 Anything the person enjoyed while living, we give to them in death.

-Flowers are an important component, especially these yellow-orange marigolds, which we call “cempasuchil” or “flowers of the dead,” as the dead are especially attracted by these and are able to follow the scent.
-Not only are the flowers placed on altars and graves in abundance, but paths of the flowers can be seen leading to a cemetery or into a house to help the dead find their way.
+Flowers are an important component, especially these yellow-orange marigolds, which we call cempasuchil or “flowers of the dead,” as the dead are especially attracted by both the color and scent.
+Not only are the flowers placed on altars and graves in abundance, but paths of the flowers can sometimes be seen leading to a cemetery or into a house to help the dead find their way.

-Along these lines, copal incense is very important.
-This is lit in homes and cemeteries to help ensure that the souls will not only find their way to their offerings at home but back to the cemetery.
-So, you can imagine during the days of the dead, the air is full with this beautiful, unforgettable scent of the incense, flowers and my favorite, food.
+Along these lines, copal incense and candles (long tall candles for adults, smaller versions for children) are very important.
+These are lit in homes and cemeteries to help ensure that the souls will not only find their way to their offerings at home, but back to the cemetery.
+During the days of the dead, the air is full with this beautiful, unforgettable light and warmth combined with the beautiful scent of the incense, flowers, and my favorite, food.

-There was a friar in the 1600s whose favorite pastime seemed to be spying on the Indians and luckily for us, he kept records of everything he witnessed.
-One night he followed some Indians into a huaca, where they interred their dead and confronted them, telling them how foolish they were to offer all this food to the dead, and asked the Indian Lord why they did it.
-He answered:
+There was a friar in the 1600s whose favorite pastime seemed to be spying on the surrounding indigenous people.
+He kept detailed records of everything he witnessed.
+One night, he followed some Indians into a huaca, where they interred their dead, and the friar confronted them, telling them how foolish they were to offer all this food to the dead, and asked them why they did it.
+One man answered:

 On November 1st when we receive the children, everything is made just for them and is done in miniature.
 Small versions or portions are served on little plates.
 Any food made, like tamales, are done without containing anything spicy.
 If a child died before it was weaned or was too little to drink from a cup you will sometimes see milk in a bottle on the altar.